natsunoshion/TranskunGUI/README.md

-# TranskunGUI

-Flutter-based GUI for Piano Transcription Using Transkun
+# TranskunGUI: Flutter-based GUI for Piano Transcription Using Transkun

 ## Demo